Blake Shelton Carries Gwen Stefani’s Son Apollo During Family Easter Outing

 Perhaps Blake Shelton was carrying Apollo so much because the little boy was all tuckered out after a long day of Easter egg hunting and airplane travel.
 According to RadarOnline, Gwen, Blake, and the kids were spotted boarding a private plane on March 31.
 Last week, the happy family spent spring break at Blake’s ranch in Oklahoma.
 They headed back to Los Angeles on Saturday, but they couldn’t leave without letting Gwen Stefani’s sons do their Easter egg hunting at Blake’s place.

-Gwen has said that the kids love visiting Blake Shelton’s ranch, and they’ve already spent many holidays riding ATVs around on his sprawling property and exploring the woods that surround his home.
+Gwen has said that the kids love visiting Blake Shelton’s ranch, and they’ve already spent many holidays riding ATVs around his sprawling property and exploring the woods that surround his home.
 There are plenty of great locations to hide Easter eggs around Blake’s place, but this didn’t stop Apollo from filling up his Easter bucket.

 Instead of baskets, Gwen’s kids were given plastic camouflage buckets to put their eggs and candy in.
 Gwen has really embraced camo since she started dating Blake.
 She and her cowboy beau are both wearing the green print in one of her recent Instagram stories, and she also shows off a plastic camo Easter egg that matches her outfit.

-In another mini video, Gwen’s kids can be seen sitting on Blake Shelton’s porch while they wait for the go ahead to begin searching for eggs.
+In another mini video, Gwen’s kids can be seen sitting on Blake Shelton’s porch while they wait for the go-ahead to begin searching for eggs.
 Apollo found a shiny gold one full of money, and Blake helped his little buddy out by pointing out an egg that hadn’t yet been discovered.

 It looks like everyone had a pretty amazing Easter, and Shefani fans can only hope that there will be many more to come for their favorite couple.